 THE WORLD’S GREATEST PHOTO EXHIBITION COMES TO NEW ZEALAND

-Powerful and poignant, the World Press Photo Exhibition showcases the highs and lows of 2013.
+Powerful and poignant, the World Press Photo Exhibition showcases the highs and lows of 2014.

-For all media enquiries please contact:
+For media enquiries and picture requests please contact: